 Is Fully Redundant Hosting Right for You?

-All reputable web hosting services can keep your site up and running smoothly the vast majority of the time.
+Deciding whether fully redundant hosting is a good option can be difficult.
+While every business undoubtedly wants its website up and running at all times, it isn’t always worth the added expenses.
+All reputable web hosting services can ensure your site runs smoothly most of the time.
 These companies typically operate out of high-end data centers and use premium equipment to ensure everything is up and running as much as possible.

 These service level agreements are all given without using redundant hosting services.
-So, if you decide to invest in fully redundant hosting, you’ll only be getting an extra 4 to 45 minutes of uptime per month at the most.
-For most small to midsize businesses (SMBs), this isn’t going to be worth the cost.
-If, however, you absolutely need to keep your site up and running, or your site is large enough to require multiple servers anyway, it may be worth it.
-This can be done whether you’re self-hosting your website or you’re using a third-party hosting provider to manage the environment.
+If you invest in fully redundant hosting, you’ll get an extra four to five minutes of uptime per month at the most.
+For most small to midsize businesses (SMBs), this isn’t worth the cost.

+In addition to these direct benefits of redundant hosting, you may also appreciate having two (or more) separate systems in place.
+If you need to do any upgrade or other maintenance, you can complete it on one system first and then the other without taking an outage.
+This can be done whether you’re self-hosting your website or using a third-party hosting provider to manage the environment.
 You can even make changes to just one system to test things out in most cases, which is very important in some situations.

 What Is an Example of Redundant Hosting?

 Redundant hosting is common with larger companies that can afford to invest in these types of systems.
 For example, Facebook, Amazon, and Google all have dozens of different data center facilities set up around the world to meet the needs of their customers.
 If one of the facilities goes offline, the others generally pick up the load and continue operating without outages.